-This notation often indicates that a student never attended class or never formally dropped the class, but his or her name still appears on a grade sheet.
-Students with a GR must clarify their status with the professor and the College Office.
+This notation indicates that a student never attended class or never formally dropped the class, but his or her name still appears on the official class list.
+Students with a GR must clarify their status with the instructor and the College Office.
 A student may not graduate with a GR on the transcript.

 This notation indicates that no grades have been submitted for a particular course.
 Students with an NR must clarify their status with the instructor and the College Office.
 A student may not graduate with an NR on the transcript.

 A report of Incomplete indicates that a student's work in a course is incomplete with the instructor's permission.
 Students should be aware of the policies governing Incompletes and that there may be a substantial risk to Incomplete grades.